psu-inversion/WRF_boundary_coupling/README_CT.md

    chem_bc_opt = 1 (or 2 or 3)                       !
 1=global model, 2=fixed constant, 3=zero

    specname = 'tracer_8'

-   # identification of the tracer to be updated in wrfbdy
-   # specname = 'tracer_n' where n is the tracer number
-   # tracer name must match the variable name in wrfbdy file
+   !identification of the tracer to be updated in wrfbdy !specname = 'tracer_n' where n is the tracer number !tracer name must match the variable name in wrfbdy file

    The following are used only for chem_bc_opt = 1
-   and may be omitted for options 2 and 3 dir_global = '/data/global_data/'                 # Global model data directory example
+   and may be omitted for options 2 and 3

+   dir_global = '/data/global_data/'                 # Global model data directory example
    fn_global  = 'CT2016_2010-0607.nc'                # Global model data file name example